#1 Home Improvement Retailer

 The Home Depot Garden Center at Bandera Rd

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Plan your garden to make the most of your time and space.
-You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Home Depot Garden Center in Bandera Rd can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Many people feel inspired to refresh their outdoor space for entertaining as well.
+Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, search for your local plant nursery and find that The Home Depot Garden Center in Bandera Rd can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For best results, choose plants in your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.
+Read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
 The climate and weather make it easy to get and keep a beautiful garden.
-A wide variety of plants, flowers, and vegetables thrive in the Gulf region.
+A wide variety of flowers, plants, and veggies thrive in the Gulf region.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.

 Start Seeds Indoors